 Perch Carriage – A vehicle with a perch.

 Phaeton – Phaeton was a character from classical mythology.
 The term was likely first used in France during Voltaire’s time or perhaps in England during Queen Anne’s reign.
 However, the term began popular during the Regency when “reckless turnouts of the sporting gentry … seem to have been among the first appropriately dubbed in honor of the luckless adventure of the divinity of that name.”
-It applies to vehicles for “the pleasures of self-driving.”
+It applies to vehicles for the “pleasures of self-driving.”
 There were numerous types of Phaetons: Pony, Basket, Mail, Prince Albert, Stanhope.
 The mechanical characteristics of the Phaeton are that it has four wheels, has no raised coachman’s seat in front, and, in many instances, has a hood over the driver’s seat.
-For more on Phaetons, click here.

 Phaeton, Cab – A contraction of the Cabriolet-Phaeton that is applied to a modification of the vehicle of the same name.
 It had a reduction in the extreme height of the fore part, was more symmetrical and compact.
 This vehicle remained in vogue much longer than the Cabriolet-Phaeton and influenced the Victorian Cabriolet in its design.

-Phaeton, Cabriolet – This vehicle was an attempt to reduce or modify the Perch-high Phaeton, known as the Cabriolet-Phaeton.
+Phaeton, Cabriolet – Another of the important vehicles of the 1700 and 1800s was the phaeton.
+To reduce or modify the Perch-high Phaeton there was the Cabriolet-Phaeton.
 An attempt was made to combine the fore part of the Perch-high Phaeton with the two-wheeled Cabriolet as its hind part.
 Unfortunately, what was produced was considered “inharmonious” and was short-lived.

 Phaeton, Mail – Named for its “mail-springs,” the Mail Phaeton was used for long drives over rough roads and the mail-spring were invented to help improve the ride.
 Mail-springs also reduced the ridiculous height of the Perch-high Phaeton or the Cabriolet-Phaeton, and thereby created a vehicle much better suited to the demands of pleasure driving.
 Mail Phaetons were heavy and substantial.
 They had a square-box bodies with a perch and four rather low, stout wheels.
 There was a raised driver’s seat, protected by a hood and apron and a seat for grooms behind.
 They hung on two sets of mail springs.
 These vehicles were always driven with a pair of horses.
 They were still built by the late 1800s but much lighter because of improved roads.